swagger-api/swagger-codegen/modules/swagger-codegen-maven-plugin/README.md

 - `generateSupportingFiles` - generate the supporting files (`true` by default)
 - `supportingFilesToGenerate` - A comma separated list of supporting files to generate.
 All files is the default.
 - `skip` - skip code generation (`false` by default.
 Can also be set globally through the `codegen.skip` property)
+- `skipInlineModelMatches` - when processing inline models, generate unique classes for models with the same content (`false` by default, causes reusing)

 ### Custom Generator